 Low-Rank Adaptation is essentially a method of fine-tuning the cross-attention layers of Stable Diffusion models that allows you to apply consistent image styles to your Stable Diffusion based image generations.
 You can learn much more about the technical process involved here.

-Typically, a LoRA trained models available on civit.ai will range in size somewhere from 50 Mb for up to around 1GB, although this of course always depends on the amount of data inside the model itself.
+Typically, LoRA trained models available on civit.ai will range in size somewhere from 50 Mb for up to around 1GB, although this of course always depends on the amount of data inside the model itself.

 Training LoRA models is also more memory efficient and it requires way less RAM than for example fine-tuning Stable Diffusion models using Dreambooth.
+And if you want even more efficient training you might be also interested in LyCORIS models as well!

 LoRA Models vs. Base Models/Checkpoints